-12. 7.
-2. Method 2: Set the Router's PIN
+12. 8.
+2. Connect via the Router's PIN

-- 1. Go to Advanced > Wireless > WPS. - 2.
 Router's PIN is enabled by default to allow wireless devices to connect to the router using the PIN.
 You can use the default one or generate a new one.

-- If you want to enable/disable the WPS feature, go to System Tools > System Parameters > WPS, tick or untick the Enable WPS checkbox. - PIN (Personal Identification Number) is an eight-character identification number preset to each router.
+PIN (Personal Identification Number) is an eight-character identification number preset to each router.
 WPS supported devices can connect to your router with the PIN.
 The default PIN is printed on the label of the router.